Halal Hunting

 So, we see that hunting for meat and ensuring it is Halal is quite achievable for Muslims in New Zealand (and the rest of the world).

-Like many things in life, it’s the intent that matter.
+Like many things in life, it’s the intent that matters.
 Intent and respect.

-Many thanks to Mustafa Farouk and Mufti Amir for helping out with feedback and proofing the article.
+Many thanks to Mustafa Farouk and Mufti Amir for helping with feedback and proofing the article.